ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 This new plugin parses a subset of YAML using the Earley Parser library [YAEP](https://github.com/vnmakarov/yaep). *(René Schwaiger)*

+### Reference

+This new plugin can be used to validate that the value of a key is a reference to another key. *(Klemens Böswirth)*

 ### <<Plugin3>>

 - <<TODO>>